 Instructions

-- Melt the butter in a Dutch Oven or stock pot over medium heat.
+- Melt butter in a Dutch oven or stock pot over medium heat.

-- Add the shallots and cook, stirring frequently, for about 2 minutes.
-Stir in the garlic and cook an additional 30-60 seconds.
+- Add the shallots and cook for about 2 minutes, stirring frequently until softened.
+Stir in the garlic and cook for another 30 to 60 seconds.

-- Season the cod lightly with salt and pepper and add to the pot along with the warmed cream.
+- Lightly season the cod with salt and pepper.
+Add it to the chowder along with the warmed cream.

-- Continue to cook on low for about 7-10 minutes or until the fish is cooked through and the potatoes are tender.
-The fish will fall apart some once fully cooked.
+- Continue cooking on low heat for another 7–10 minutes, or until the cod is cooked through and flaky and the potatoes are tender.
+The cod will gently break apart as it finishes cooking.

-- Allow the chowder to cool some, then serve topped with fresh thyme or cooked, crumbled bacon, if desired.
+- Top with fresh thyme or crispy crumbled bacon, if desired.

 Notes